niklas-palm/bedrock-manual-batch/README.md

 and runs n Lambda functions in parallel, with a single row from the csv as input to each Lambda, all using the Bedrock invoke_model API with the provided prompt.
 Each result is written to a DynamoDB table, and when the entire csv has been processed, another Lambda function retreives all results from DDB and creates a new csv, uploading it to S3.

-This structure is used in S3:
+This structure used in S3:

 ```
 s3://your-bucket/